will-pang/blog/content/index.md

 ---
-title: condig.prod
+title: Welcome!
 sort:
   by: date
   order: desc
 ---

-A first stab at putting ML systems to production for healthcare.
+Thoughts on ML & AI and how to deploy responsibly in healthcare.

+- `ramblings`
+- `osler-mcp`